 For students who may need funding for the course fees, NUS would advise applicants to apply for the NMRC Research Training Fellowship (RTF) grant, subject to eligibility requirements, so that they can know if they have funding support before they accept the offer to enrol in the programme.

-Please note that next call for the NMRC RTF will be around Jan 2025.
+Please note that next call for the NMRC RTF will be around July 2026 (tentative).

 Please keep a look out for updates and info on the fellowship under NMRC's website here.